flipacholas/Architecture-of-consoles/articles/xbox-360.Rmd.md

 Since the Hypervisor focuses on bare-metal services, an extra layer of abstraction is added in the form of a **Kernel**.
 The latter also resides in memory but gets assigned a lower privilege level.
 The main job of the Kernel is to expose routines that user-land programs can benefit from, for instance:

-- **Device drivers**: in essence, I/O is interfaced by the Kernel so programs are not hardcoded to specific hardware (resulting in platform-dependent code), which would prevent old games from working on late Xbox 360 revisions.
+- **Device drivers**: in essence, I/O is interfaced by the Kernel so programs are not hard-coded to specific hardware (resulting in platform-dependent code), which would prevent old games from working on late Xbox 360 revisions.
 - **File system management**: a file system defines how data is organised in a physical medium, the Xbox 360 supports many types of mediums and the Kernel implements various file systems for each one.
 This enables programs to manipulate persistent storage using files and directories and not raw sectors.
 - **Bootstrapping** core applications: once the Kernel is up and running, it makes sure that the user interface and other executables are running, allowing the user to interact with the console.
 - **Thread scheduling**: remember the previous paragraph about programming styles?
 Well, the thread scheduler is found here.
 Furthermore, the scheduler implements **preemptive multitasking** as its method for alternating between threads and avoiding jams.